ChnMasterOG/KmerGO/README.md

 KmerGO can be run directly on Windows and Linux operating systems, without extra enviromental settings or configurations.

+**Attention: We recommend that you use parameters "k=25 MinValue=1" and set other parameters as default to run test data**

 ### Running on Windows

 KmerGO has been tested on Windows 7/8/10 (64 bits).